package-url/purl-spec/README.rst

 - the `type` must NOT be encoded and must NOT contain separators

-- the '#', '?', '@' and ':' characters must NOT be encoded when used
+- the '#', '?', '@' and ':' characters must NOT be encoded when used as
-  as separators.
+  separators.
 The may need to be encoded elsewhere

-- the ':' `type` separator does not need to and must NOT be encoded It is unambiguous unencoded everywhere
+- the ':' `type` separator does not need to and must NOT be encoded.

-- the '/' used as `namespace`/`name` and `subpath` segments
-  separator does not need to and must NOT be percent-encoded.
 It is unambiguous unencoded everywhere

+- the '/' used as `namespace`/`name` and `subpath` segments separator does not need to and must NOT be percent-encoded.
+It is unambiguous unencoded everywhere

 - the '@' `version` separator must be encoded as `%40` elsewhere
 - the '?' `qualifiers` separator must be encoded as `%3F` elsewhere
 - the '=' `qualifiers` key/value separator must NOT be encoded
 - the '#' `subpath` separator must be encoded as `%23` elsewhere

-- All non-ASCII characters must be encoded as UTF-8 and then percent-encoded.
+- All non-ASCII characters must be encoded as UTF-8 and then percent-encoded

 It is OK to percent-encode `purl` parts otherwise except for the `type`.
 Parsers must always percent-decode parts as explained in the "Parsing " section.

 How to build `purl` string from its parts
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Based on the conventions defined in this document, building a `purl`
+Based on the conventions defined in this document, building a `purl` ASCII
-ASCII string works from left to right, from `type` to `subpath`.
+string works from left to right, from `type` to `subpath`.
+Note that there may
-Note that there may be extra type-specific normalizations that may
-need to be applied.
+be extra type-specific normalizations that may need to be applied.

 - Start a `purl` string with the `type` as a lowercase ASCII string